hapax/hapax.github.io/assets/teaching.md

 scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with minor variants of the same problem.

+But the responsibility for getting us out of the scrubland lies with the people who write the curriculum.
+And from their perspective, it's much easier to maintain the scrubland, to ride around in a pickup truck and paint things different colours, than to chart a new course into the mathematical world.
+That would take a lot of money, a lot of time, and a lot of collaboration with the professional navigators, people who know the landscape and use the trails.
+I certainly haven't done this work, and I

 ## The role of beauty